estnltk/eval_experiments_lrec_2020/README.md

-This repository contains source code of the evaluation experiments reported in the paper _"EstNLTK 1.6: Remastered Estonian NLP Pipeline"_ that was submitted for LREC 2020.
+This repository contains source code of the evaluation experiments reported in LREC 2020 paper _"EstNLTK 1.6: Remastered Estonian NLP Pipeline"_.

 The evaluation focuses on the task of full morphological analysis: word and sentence segmentation of the text, followed by morphological analysis and disambiguation.
 The main evaluation compares outputs of EstNLTK's previous version (1.4.1), EstNLTK's version 1.6.4beta, and StanfordNLP's version 0.2.0.